 The Governors, Headteacher and SENDCO/Inclusion manager use a range of strategies to review the effectiveness of SEN provision including ASP (Analyse School Performance) reports, internal termly data walls and Target Tracker information.
 The Quality of Teaching is monitored throughout the year and evaluation of individual provision takes place 6 times a year at pupil progress meeting and at least 3 times a year in structured conversations with parents.
 Parental comments from questionnaires and meeting feedback are also used to inform our action planning.
-The SEN self -review tool and the East Sussex Quality Inclusion Mark criteria can also be used to support action planning.
+The East Sussex Quality Inclusion Mark criteria can also be used to support action planning.